bingran-li/blog/docs/notes/2024 Fall Archive.md

 GEC2206 *Global Political Economy*

 # The purpose of selecting those courses.
-Depth is the core of course selections in undergraduate period.
+Width is the core of course selections in undergraduate period.
+Open-mindedness is my feature on

+To strengthen my understanding of probability.
 When I was year 2, I learnt financial mathematics, and therefore I'm familiar with probability theory and stochastic calculus.
-I have to strengthen my understanding on them, so I choose *Measure Theoretic Probability*, which is an advanced proof-based courses.
-Eventually, it indeed reshapes my mind, and provides a rigorous foundation on what I often use.
+So I choose *Measure Theoretic Probability*, which is an advanced proof-based courses.
+Prof. Yao has great understanding on probability and he convey it to us.
+Eventually, it indeed reshapes my mind, and provides a more rigorous foundation on what I often use.
 I will give examples in the section of this course.

 To push the boundary of my ability, I choose *Numerical Linear Algebra*, which is a very practical courses, compared to other algebra courses.
-It takes an important role in modern computer science and applied mathematics.
+Prof. Hongyuan Zha provides this course, which takes an important role in modern computer science and applied mathematics.
 There is a saying that, everybody loves machine learning, but they don't know linear algebra.
 This implies I must learn linear algebra well, rather than only learn those popular things, like neural networks.
-More importantly, we learn the concept of eigenvalue in linear algebra, but we even do not know how to get them in real problems.
-Numerical Linear Algebra tells us, we cannot get them directly in general case, and we can only use iterative algorithms to approximate the eigenvalues of a matrix, like **Arnoldi iteration** and **QR Algorithm**.
+More importantly, even though we learn the concept of eigenvalue in linear algebra, we do not know how to get them in real problems.
+Numerical Linear Algebra tells us that we cannot find them directly in general case, and we can only use iterative algorithms to approximate the eigenvalues of a matrix, like **Arnoldi iteration** and **QR Algorithm**.

+To catch up the state of the art, I choose *Optimization in Machine Learning*, by Prof. Ruoyu Sun.
+This is an unique course in the world.
+He does not focus on basic knowledge of machine learning and deep learning.
+He teaches us mindset on how to think about them from essential perspective.
+For example, I learnt how to **diagnosis** a neural network from the basic elements, namely, initialization, backpropagation and so on.
+I also learnt to think as an optimization people: find **formulation of problems** first.

+ *Real Analysis* and *Partial Differential Equations* are fundamental courses in mathematics.
+I will not do research on them.

+*Global Political Economy* is a modelling of the interaction of politics and economy of the world.
+No too much quantitative method is used in this course.
+It's more mysterious than mathematics.

+I'm wondering whether my words are too abstract and redundant.
+But I think I have to describe professor and course content in this way, otherwise it is hard to read.

+# Measure Theoretic Probability